Gagaro/wagtail-calendar/README.rst

 - [X] Display published pages
 - [X] Display planned pages
 - [X] Use hook to get the events
+- [ ] Add popup on click/hover
-- [ ] Move planned pages to change the planning
+- [X] Move planned pages to change the planning
 - [ ] Move unplanned pages from the side of the calendar to plan them
+- [ ] Get only page with permissions in wagtail_calendar_register_events hooks
 - [ ] Add unit tests
 - [ ] Docs
 - [ ] Release!